b00096684/github-story-2019/README.md

 * Updated navigation on all pages
 * Added titles to all chapters
 * Updated README.md with list of daily changes

+### March 17, 2019
+* Created Chapter04.md
+* Added story to Chapter04.md
+* Updated navigation on to include Chapter04
+* Updated README.md with changes for March 17